Dana Incorporated research snapshot

 DimensionConclusionConfidence

-Business qualityDana sells axles, driveshafts, transmissions, thermal management, sealing, and e-propulsion systems to light-vehicle, commercial-vehicle, and off-highway OEMs globally.Medium
+Business qualityDana sells axles, driveshafts, transmissions, thermal management, sealing, and e-propulsion systems to light-vehicle, commercial-vehicle, and off-highway OEMs globally, with TTM revenue near $7.59 billion split about $5.27 billion light vehicle and $2.31 billion commercial vehicle.Medium

-MoatThe moat comes from long-standing OEM relationships, engineering qualification cycles, scale in niche driveline components, and aftermarket parts distribution.
-It narrows if OEMs internalize or if EV transition changes driveline architecture.Low-medium
+MoatThe moat comes from long-standing OEM relationships, engineering qualification cycles, scale in axles, driveshafts, and sealing, and an aftermarket distribution network.
+It narrows if OEMs internalize, if the EV transition changes driveline architecture, or if the Eaton Mobility integration disrupts existing customer programs.Low-medium

-Risk levelKey risks are Eaton Mobility deal financing, antitrust clearance, integration execution, auto production volumes, EV transition, commodity costs, leverage, and the cyclical nature of light and commercial vehicle demand.High
+Risk levelKey risks are Eaton Mobility deal financing, antitrust and regulatory clearance, integration execution, the temporarily suspended buyback, auto production volumes, EV transition, tariffs, commodity costs, leverage near $1.54 billion, and the cyclical nature of light and commercial vehicle demand.Medium-high

 DAN AI stock forecast